-A Phishing scam is an email that appears to be legitimate but is, in fact, an attempt to steal money or trick an individual into disclosing personal information.
+A phishing scam is an email or text message that appears to be legitimate but is, in fact, an attempt to steal money or trick an individual into disclosing personal information.

-The email will be designed to trick the recipient into entering confidential information, such as an account number, password, pin or by clicking on a link.
+The email or text message will be designed to trick the recipient into entering confidential information, such as an account number, password, credit card details or by clicking on a link.

-In recent years, there has been a massive increase in phishing scams as criminals find it one of the easiest ways to defraud people and con them out of money.
+In recent years, there has been a massive increase in phishing scams as cybercriminals find it one of the easiest ways to defraud people and con them out of money.

-Our increasing reliance on the internet to conduct much of our day to day activities has provided the ideal platform for criminals to launch targeted attacks and dupe unsuspecting users into falling for their online scams.
+Our increasing reliance on the internet to conduct much of our day to day activities has created the ideal platform for cybercriminals to launch targeted cyber security attacks and dupe unsuspecting users into falling for their online scams.

-Unfortunately, this massive increase in phishing scams has meant that we’ve all been on the receiving end of having one of these dodgy emails come into our inbox.
+Unfortunately, this massive increase in phishing scams has meant that we’ve all been on the receiving end of having one of these dodgy emails come into our inboxes.

 If you open an email that you believe to be a phishing scam, you may be wondering what to do next.

-The first and most important step is to make sure you don’t click on any links or open any attachments contained within the email.
-The next step is to report the phishing email to the relevant authorities to try and stop the scam from targeting more victims.
+The first and most important step is to make sure you don’t click on any links or open any attachments contained within suspicious emails or text messages.
+The next step is to report the phishing attack to the relevant authorities to try and stop the scammers from targeting more victims.

 The following authorities should be contacted: